jonathanoliveirarocha/UrlShortener/README.md

 # Url Shortener

-I made this project to train the use of Node.js and MongoDB in different functionalities.
+I made this project to train the use of Node.js and MongoDB in different functionalities, and have a basic understanding of how EJS works.

 Full video of the project available at: <a href="https://www.youtube.com/watch?v=SLpUKAGnm-g">How To Build A URL Shortener With Node.js, Express, and MongoDB</a>